combefis/combefis.github.io/docs/teaching/ecam/nosql/index.md

 ## Resources

-This section gathers **resources** that have been used to create this course.
+This section gathers **resources** that have been used to create this activity.
 These latter can be used to learn more about NoSQL databases.

 ### Official book